thomhurst/TUnit/README.md

 As does this:
 `Assert.That(1, Does.Contain("Foo!"));`

+Some methods also just read a little bit weird:
+`Assert.That(() => Something(), Throws.Exception.Message.Contain(someMessage));`

+"Throws Exception Message Contain someMessage" - It's not terrible, but it could read a little better.

 With TUnit assertions, I wanted to make these impossible to compile.
 So type constraints are built into the assertions themselves.
 There should be no way for a non-delegate to be able to do a `Throws` assertion, or for an `int` assertion to check for `string` conditions.

 So in TUnit, this will compile: